Bubble Wrap Painting

 - Prepare your paint in pots or pallets and place your bubble wrap down with the bubbles facing up.

-- Paint directly on to the bubble wrap using hands, paintbrushes or rollers to create different patterns and shapes.
-You can also squirt the paint directly on to the bubble wrap too.
+- Paint thickly onto your paper using hands, paintbrushes or rollers to create different patterns and shapes.
+You can also squirt the paint directly onto the paper.

-- Carefully lift the paper off and leave to dry.
+- Carefully lift the bubble wrap off and leave your paper to dry.

 Alternative learning opportunities with